 The elephant in the room is that some people are using this as a lead magnet to their OnlyFans account.
-Which, if you don’t know, is effectively a subscription porn business.
+Which, if you don’t know, is effectively a subscription adult content business.

-The same concept applies even if you’re not doing outright porn.
+The same concept applies even if you’re not doing outright adult content.
 TikTok can be an effective lead magnet for your Instagram, YouTube, Blog, etc.

 4) TikTok Creator Fund (Ad Revenue Sharing Platform)